mnn59/mnn59.github.io/_pages/about.md

 <a href="/honors" class='header-color'>Honors and Activities</a>
 ----
-- Recognized as a Scientific Talent by the National Elites Foundation of Iran, 2020.
+- Recognized as a **Scientific Talent** by the National Elites Foundation of Iran, 2020.
-- Full Tuition Waiver Scholarship from AUT and KNTU, Iran, 2017 & 2023.
+- **Full Tuition Waiver Scholarship** from AUT and KNTU, Iran, 2017 & 2023.
-- Achieved top 2% place among all applicants of the Nationwide University En- trance Exam for B.Sc. in Math. and Engineering (approximately 149000 appli- cants), Iran, 2017.
+- Achieved top **2%** place among all applicants of the Nationwide University En- trance Exam for B.Sc. in Math. and Engineering (approximately 149000 appli- cants), Iran, 2017.
-- Accepted in the 1st level of Iranian Physics Olympiad Exam, Iran, 2015.
+- Accepted in the 1st level of **Iranian Physics Olympiad Exam**, Iran, 2015.
-- Admitted to the National Organization for Development of Exceptional Talents (NODET) for High School studies, Iran, 2012.
+- Admitted to the **National Organization for Development of Exceptional Talents** (NODET) for High School studies, Iran, 2012.